Top tips to Help Your Garden Survive Summer

 In theory, summer is the most productive time of year for vegetable gardens.
 Maintaining soil moisture is the real challenge, but this is when the hard work preparation you did in the cooler months pays off!
 Water regularly; either early morning or in the evening and apply more mulch if necessary.
 Continue regular plantings of seedlings of rapidly maturing vegetables e.g. dwarf beans, lettuce, and radish.

-In December, plan how to manage your vegetable garden in the upcoming dry months; mulching existing beds, installing irrigation systems, cultivating more vegetables that are tolerant of hot, dry conditions.
+In December, plan how to manage your vegetable garden in the upcoming dry months; mulching existing beds, installing irrigation systems, and cultivating more vegetables that are tolerant of hot, dry conditions.
 Too often vegetable gardens are abandoned during January and February.
-Aim to maintain a successful and heavily producing vegetable garden through to Autumn 2021.
+Aim to maintain a successful and heavily producing vegetable garden through to Autumn.

 Flowering annuals like alyssum, cornflower, cosmos, marigolds, petunias, portulacas, salvias, strawflowers, and zinnias will be looking stunning.
 Top-up any plantings that need it with ‘potted colour’ (readily available flowering annuals from garden centres).

 Although these plants love the hot summer weather, they will still need regular, deep watering.
 Keep dead-heading (removing finished flowers), and annuals such as petunias will need to be cut back to encourage some new growth and continuous flowering.